Documentation

 This example walks through the steps of binding runtime gameplay logic to Level or Object Configurator events.

-Make sure you have set up your blueprint to start receiving events, from within your level configurator or your object configurator.
+Make sure you have set up your blueprint to start receiving events, from within your or your .

 Switch on configurator key